paperpatch/key_input/README.md

 # Key Input

-Mini-game inspired by Lost Ark.
-A simple key input where typing the correct sequence succeeds and any other key will result in a failure.
-Built with React components.
+A mini-game inspired by Lost Ark, Key Input challenges your reaction time and precision.
+Input the correct sequence of keys to succeed—pressing the wrong key results in failure.
+Built with reusable and customizable React components.

 [Play the game here](https://paperpatch.github.io/key_input/)